 Set up and maintain vendor collaboration

-The information in this topic about the setup of security roles for vendor collaboration applies only to the current version of Dynamics 365 for Finance and Operations.
-In the February 2016 and May 2016 versions of Microsoft Dynamics AX application version 7.0.1 (May 2016), you collaborate with vendors by using the Vendor portal module.
+The information about the setup of security roles for vendor collaboration applies only to the current version of Finance and Operations.
+In Microsoft Dynamics AX 7.0 (February 2016) and Microsoft Dynamics AX application version 7.0.1 (May 2016), you collaborate with vendors by using the Vendor portal module.
 For information about user permissions for the Vendor portal in Microsoft Dynamics AX, see Vendor portal user security.

 Set up vendor collaboration security roles

-A procurement professional or a vendor with sufficient permissions can request that a contact person is provisioned as a user by activating Provision vendor user on the contact person record.
-In this process the user permission for the new external user has to be selected and the new vendor user request is submitted.
-It's important that you correctly set up the user permissions that are available to select in the vendor user request for the vendor collaboration to ensure that vendors don’t get unintended access to additional information in Finance and Operations.
+A procurement professional or a vendor that has enough permissions can request that a contact person be provisioned as a user by enabling Provision vendor user on the contact person record.
+During the provisioning process, user permissions are selected for the new external user, and the new vendor user request is submitted.
+It's important that you correctly set up the user permissions that are available for selection in the vendor user request.
+Otherwise, vendors might be granted access to information that they should not have access to in Finance and Operations.

-To set up security roles that are available to select when a new user request is used for a contact person:
+Set up the security roles that are available for selection when a new user request is used for a contact person

 - Select System administration > Security > External roles.

-- Click New and select a security role and party role Vendor.
+- Select New, and then select a security role and the Vendor party role.

-If you're going to manually set up vendor contacts and users, you could just make the Vendor (external) role available in External roles.
-Then this will be the only role that can be requested through the vendor user request.
+If you plan to manually set up vendor contacts and users, you can make just the Vendor (external) role available.
+This role will then be the only role that can be requested through a vendor user request.

 The SystemUser role is automatically granted when you manually create a new user account in Finance and Operations.
 Therefore, you must remove that role and assign the SystemExternalUser role.
-If the new user account is created using the workflow that's initiated by a vendor user request for provisioning a new user, the roles that are assigned will be one or more of those that you've set up for vendor collaboration and the SystemExternalUser.
+If new user accounts are created via the workflow that is initiated by a vendor user request to provision a new user, one or more of the roles that you've set up for vendor collaboration and the SystemExternalUser role will be assigned.

 Vendor admin (external) security role

-The Vendor admin (external) role can be used for external vendors who maintain vendor contact information and make requests to provision new vendor collaboration users.
-External users with this security role can:
+The Vendor admin (external) role can be used for external vendors that maintain vendor contact information and make requests to provision new vendor collaboration users.
+External users who have this security role can perform the following tasks:

 - View and modify contact person information, such as the person's title, email address, and telephone number.

-- Delete any contact persons that they have created.
+- Delete any contact person that they have created.

-- Deny or allow a contact persons' access to documents on the vendor collaboration interface that are specific for the vendor account.
-If the relationship between the contact person and a vendor account is inactivated, then access to documents that are specific to the vendor account is always denied.
+- Deny or allow a contact person's access to documents on the vendor collaboration interface that are specific to the vendor account.
+After the association between a contact person and a vendor account is inactivated, access to documents that are specific to the vendor account is always denied.

-- Request a new user account for a contact person using the Provision user action.
+- Request a new user account for a contact person by using the Provision user action.

-- Request a modification to a contact persons user account, to add or remove security roles.
+- Request that a contact person's user account be modified to add or remove security roles.

 Vendor (external) security role

-The Vendor (external) role can be used for external vendors who will work with purchase orders.
-External users with this security role can:
+The Vendor (external) role can be used for external vendors that will work with purchase orders.
+External users who have this security role can perform the following tasks: